27th June, 2024

 Not sure where to begin with CDM?
 Start with our CDM Regulations Summary blog post.

-However, on projects with only one contractor, there are a few changes to the CDM duties that apply to the project.
-Before we go into those, it's important to check that your project really is a single contractor project.
+However, on projects with only one contractor, there are a few changes to the CDM duties that apply to your project.
+Before we go into those, it's important to check that your project really is a single-contractor project.

 If there is only one contractor, there are changes to the duties under CDM.
-For the client, the contractor and any designers involved in the project.
+Because you won't have as many duty holders.
 The roles that will apply to a single contractor project are:

 Some roles have additional duties, and some have reduced duties.
 Some roles, like the principal designer and principal contractor, are removed altogether, with many of their duties passed to other members of the project team.